-The Town of Charlemont's economy shifted from agriculture and industry to primarily a tourist/recreation based economy since the early part of the 20th century.
+The Town of Charlemont's economy shifted from agriculture and industry to primarily a tourist/ recreation-based economy since the early part of the 20th century.
 The opening of the Mohawk Trail as an auto route in 1914 through the Deerfield River corridor and along the southern part of Charlemont, allowed tourists from Boston to New York access to Charlemont's natural resources for recreational purposes.
 Although World War II and construction of the Interstate 90 slowed tourist-related activities in the region in the mid-20th Century, tourism and recreation continue to be key to the local economy with approximately 71 percent of the jobs in town in the related Service and Trade industries.

-Charlemont's population grew significantly in the past thirty years, and it is projected the town will continue to gain residents through 2010.
+Charlemont's population grew significantly between 1990 and 2010.
+With current data, population is projected to continue to decrease.
 Although the tourist and recreation industry grew during the past decade, the unemployment rate in Charlemont was generally higher than that of the State for the same time period.
 In 2000, the per capita income was lower than that of both County and State.
 Additionally, 10.4 percent of individuals, for whom the percent was estimated, live below the poverty level as compared to 9.4 percent for Franklin County.